cdapio/cdap/cdap-examples/README.md

   Service.
 - A Stream, to send names to.
 - A Flow, with a single Flowlet that reads the Stream and stores each name in a KeyValueTable.
-- A Service, that reads the name from the KeyValueTable and prints "Hello [Name]!"
+- A Service, that reads the name from the KeyValueTable and responds with "Hello [Name]!"

 ## Purchase